Human Powered Health (women's team)

 Human Powered Health is a women's professional cycling team founded in 2012 which currently competes in the UCI Women's World Tour.
 In 2022, Human Powered Health became the first co-educational professional cycling team to promote its women's team to the WorldTour level ahead of its men's program.

 The team was founded as Optum-Kelly Benefit Strategies and was initially directed by Rachel Heal.
 The team's current sports directors are Joanne Kiesanowski and Andrew Bajadali.

+The team is sponsored by Human Powered Health, a subsidiary of American healthcare services provider Optum.

 Team roster

 The UCI Women's WorldTour Human Powered Health Women's squad at a pre-season camp in Portugal, 2022.